moderato-app/talk/README.md

+# Archive this project
+Since 2023, many apps have come out and offer a better user experience than this project.
+I don't see the point in maintaining it anymore.

 # Talk

 Talk is a single-page application crafted to converse with AI using voice, replicating the user experience akin to a